dataiku/dss-plugin-model-generalized-linear-models/README.md

-Note this plugin is currently in development.
+Note this plugin is currently in development and its accuracy cannot be guaranteed
 # Generalized Linear Model Plugin
 The GLM plugin allows users to implement generalized linear model functionality within DSS visual machine learning